Gitlint is a git commit message linter written in python: it checks your commit messages for style.

 using one of the various ways to configure gitlint.

-You can configure gitlint to ignore specific commits.
+You can configure gitlint to ignore specific commits or parts of a commit.

-One way to do this, is to by adding a gitline-ignore line to your commit message.
+One way to do this, is by adding a gitlint-ignore line to your commit message.

 If you have a case where you want to ignore a certain type of commits all-together, you can